huangc/WGvarSNP/README.md

 ## Execution description:
 1. Edit and setup the parameters as described in 0SOURCE, then `source 0SOURCE`
 2. Edit and prepare for the prerequisite files and softwares as described in PREREQ.sh, then `sh PREREQ.sh`
+   Note: PREREQ.sh will submit a job to index ref genome.
+Make sure the job is done before proceeding to the next step.
 3. Generate qsub script to be run on Mason: `sh x1-WGvarSNP`
 4. Submit jobs on Mason: `sh x2-qsub`
 5. cleanup with `sh xcleanup`